Warwick-Allen/essays/theological_profile.md

 - **Prayer to Mary**: Attempting to pray to Mary or other departed saints is prohibited.
 - **No Special Status**: Rejects Catholic Marian dogmas.

-**Alignment**: These positions represent standard Protestant theology, differing from Catholic and Orthodox Marian doctrines (perpetual virginity, Immaculate Conception, Assumption, intercession of saints).
+**Alignment**: These positions represent the standard Protestant theology, differing from the Catholic and Orthodox Marian doctrines (perpetual virginity, Immaculate Conception, Assumption, intercession of saints).

 ### Biblical Translations
 - **Multiple Good Translations**: Many very good English translations exist.
 - **Modern Advantages**: Modern translations have advantages due to Dead Sea Scrolls.
 - **Warning**: "The Passion Translation" is dangerous and should be avoided.

-**Alignment**: Openness to multiple translations aligns with mainstream evangelical scholarship.
-Rejection of "The Passion Translation" reflects concerns shared by many evangelical biblical scholars.
+**Alignment**: The openness to multiple translations aligns with the mainstream evangelical scholarship.
+The rejection of "The Passion Translation" reflects concerns shared by many evangelical biblical scholars.

 ---